soccer movies

 What are the best soccer movies?
-Soccer is the world’s most popular sport and many soccer movies have been made throughout the years to share stories of the beautiful game.
-Watching a soccer movie can be a great way for any player, beginner, youth, or professional, soccer coach, or fan, to learn tips and insights about the realities of the game, while being inspired and entertained at the same time.
+Soccer is the world’s most popular sport, and many soccer movies have been made throughout the years to share stories of the beautiful game.
+Watching a soccer movie can be a great way for any player, beginner, youth, or professional, soccer coach, or fan to learn tips and insights into the realities of the game while being inspired and entertained at the same time.

-This is a list of the best soccer movies worth watching.
+This is a list of the best soccer movies to watch right now across different streaming platforms.

 Gol!
 The Dream Begins (2005)

 Gol!
-The Dream Begins is considered by many fans, especially soccer fans, one of the greatest sports films ever made.
-The film tells the story of young Mexican Santiago Muñez’s inspiring journey from amateur leagues in Los Angeles, as well as bussing tables, to achieving his football dreams with Newcastle United in the English Premiere League.
+The Dream Begins is considered by many fans, especially soccer fans, to be one of the greatest sports films ever made.
+The film tells the story of young Mexican Santiago Muñez’s inspiring journey from amateur leagues in Los Angeles and bussing tables to achieving his football dreams with Newcastle United in the English Premier League.

-If you have not watched a soccer movie before then this is the first movie you should watch that will teach you why people fall in love with this sport.
-The film also has two sequels, one in which he plays for Real Madrid and one in which he represents the Mexican National Team, but those films are not even close to being as good as the original one.
+If you have not watched a soccer movie before, this is the first movie you should watch to learn why people fall in love with this sport.
+The film also has two sequels: one in which he plays for Real Madrid and one in which he represents the Mexican National Team, but neither is even close to the original.

 Diego Maradona (2019)